simpleidserver/FaasNet/docs/documentation/eventmesh/installclionwindows.md

 This guide describes how EventMesh CLI can be installed and configured manually on Windows.

-The CLI is used to manage one local or remote instance of an EventMesh server.
+The CLI is used to manage one local or remote instance of an EventMesh Peer.

 ## Download zip